ND2NZ Format Conversion on AIVs

 Analyzing Main Bottlenecks

-- The following figure shows the profiling data before the optimization.
-It can be seen that only the Cube Unit is used for computation, and the maximum time consumed by aic_time is 149.04 μs, with aic_mte2_ratio accounting for a large proportion.
+- The profile data before optimization is as follows.
+It can be seen that only the Cube Unit is used for computation.
+The maximum aic_time is 149.04 μs, and aic_mte2_ratio accounts for a large proportion.

 Optimization Solution